zopefoundation/meta/docs/narr.rst

   a final release thus it is not yet generally supported by the zopefoundation packages.

+--with-free-threaded-python
+  Enable testing with the free-threaded (nogil) build of the newest supported Python version.
+Tests run on Linux only.
+For c-code packages, both the C extension and pure-Python variants are tested.

 --oldest-python
   The oldest version of Python supported by this package.
 Specified as version number, e.g. ``3.12``.
 This setting is optional and defaults to the lowest